 What Do I Do If My Tooth Hurts?

-If your tooth is starting to hurt, it’s important to call our emergency dentist as soon as possible.
+If your tooth is starting to hurt, it’s important to call our emergency dentists as soon as possible.
 Our dentists will want to take X-rays and examine your teeth so they can properly diagnose the problem.

 You should always schedule an appointment with our office at the first sign of dental discomfort.
 Be sure to describe your symptoms to the person answering your call so they can determine whether emergency dental care is appropriate for your situation.